-My name is Xu Cui (崔旭), currently a Stanford research scientist and entrepreneur.
-I am interested in brain, quantum mechanics, statistical mechanics, MatLab and Adobe AIR.
+My name is Xu Cui (崔旭), currently founder of BizGenius and Stork and Stanford research scientist.
+I am interested in brain, quantum mechanics, statistical mechanics, MatLab.
 I am also interested in badminton.

 - Brain Brain is mysterious.
 I received a Ph.D in neuroscience in 2007.
 One thing I learned about brain is that everything is constructed by brain, including time.
 I studied time perception using fMRI with Drs Read Montague and David Eagleman at Baylor College of Medicine.
 I am also interested in consciousness, perceptual space-time, brain-computer interface and mind-reading.
 Here is my own brain inflated (red=sulci and green=gyri) using freesurfer.

 I also use Near Infrared Spectroscopy (NIRS) to measure human brain activity in vivo.
 A few publications can be found here.

 Recently (today is 2017-05-23) I am interested in deep learning, and its relationship with brain.

 - Quantum mechanics Nothing is more puzzling than the behavior of an electron when it passes a wall with two slits.
 Which slit did it pass?